-- (ii) in the case of clause 9 (exercise), the premises of a person with whom they are in an intimate personal relationship, provided that they only exercise outdoors and do not enter any facility open under the Restricted Activity Directions (Metropolitan Melbourne); or - (iii) in the case of clause 9 (exercise), their work premises if they are an authorised worker or work for an authorised provider, provided that they only exercise outdoors and do not enter any facility open under the Restricted Activity Directions (Metropolitan Melbourne); or - (b) do so more than once per day; or - (c) do so for a period longer than 2 hours in the case of exercise. - (7) Where an ordinary resident of Metropolitan Melbourne or a temporary resident of Metropolitan Melbourne leaves their premises under clause 6 (necessary goods or services): - (a) subclause (6)(a) does not apply if the person leaves the premises to obtain goods or services provided by a: - (i) financial institution under clause 6(1)(c)(i); or - (ii) government body or government agency under clause 6(1)(c)(ii); and - (b) subclause (6) does not apply if: - (i) the person leaves the premises to obtain goods or services for health or medical purposes (including vaccinations) under clause 6(1)(b); or - (ii) as a consequence of the requirements in that subclause, it is not reasonably practicable for the person to obtain necessary goods or services.
+- (c) do so for a period longer than 4 hours in total for exercise and social interaction. - (7) Where an ordinary resident of the Restricted Area or a temporary resident of the Restricted Area leaves their premises under clause 6 (necessary goods or services): - (a) subclause (6)(a) does not apply if the person leaves the premises to obtain goods or services provided by a: - (i) financial institution under clause 6(1)(c)(i); or - (ii) government body or government agency under clause 6(1)(c)(ii); and - (b) subclause (6) does not apply if: - (i) the person leaves the premises to obtain goods or services for health or medical purposes (including vaccinations) under clause 6(1)(b); or - (ii) as a consequence of the requirements in that subclause, it is not reasonably practicable for the person to obtain necessary goods or services.

-Note 1: if the closest necessary goods or services are more than 5km from a person's ordinary place of residence, then it would not be reasonably practicable for that person to obtain goods and services within the travel limits imposed by subclause (6).
+Note 1: if the closest necessary goods or services are more than 15km from a person's ordinary place of residence, then it would not be reasonably practicable for that person to obtain goods and services within the travel limits imposed by subclause (6).